laralex/kinect-telepresence/README.md

 1) Open the project under `immersion/unity/` folder in Unity 2019.4.15f1
 2) Build it for a VR device.
-3) Send the binaries to the VR device and launch it
+3) Send the binaries to the VR device and launch them